Elders’ Services and Activities Coordinator

 EDUCATION AND/OR EXPERIENCE:

-AA Degree with 2 years relevant experience serving an elderly population OR HS diploma/GED and 4 years of relevant experience serving an elderly population.
+BA and 1 year of relevant experience serving an elderly population OR AA with 3 years relevant experience serving an elderly population OR High School Diploma/GED and 5 years of relevant experience serving an elderly population.
 Must be able to work well with Elders, address and communicate with Elders in a patient and respectful manner; display an openness to listen to ideas and interests of elders; and be knowledgeable regarding challenges and/or barriers specific to Elders.